0dayInc/pwn/README.md

 #### **Creating an OWASP ZAP Scanning Driver Leveraging the pwn Prototyper** ####
 [![Continuous Security Integration: Basics of Building Your Own Security Automation ](https://i.ytimg.com/vi/MLSqd5F-Bjw/0.jpg)](https://youtu.be/MLSqd5F-Bjw)

 #### **Why PWN** ####
 It's easy to agree that while corporate automation is a collection of proprietary source code, the core modules used to produce automated solutions should be open for all eyes to continuously promote trust and innovation...broad collaboration is key to any automation framework's success, particularly in the cyber security arena.

 #### **How PWN Works** ####
 Leveraging various pre-built modules and the pwn prototyper, you can mix-and-match modules to test, record, replay, and rollout your own custom security automation packages known as, "drivers."

 #### **PWN Modules Can be Mixed and Matched to Produce Your Own Tools** ####
 Also known as, "Drivers" PWN can produce all sorts of useful tools by mixing and matching modules.

-#### **Install Locally on Host OS** ####
+#### **Installation** ####
 Tested on Linux, & OSX leveraging Ruby via RVM.

 ```
 $ gem install pwn
 $ pwn
-pwn[v0.4.344]:001 >>> PWN.help
+pwn[v0.4.345]:001 >>> PWN.help
 ```